eddyminer/PythonDiary/Mini Projects/Extract_links_from_website/README.md

 # Extract Links from Website
-This script scraps all links available in a website.
+This script scraps all links available in a website. <br />
 Credit: PYTHON WORLD

 This script uses two libraries: